 There's also very little else out there that's quite as accurate as the Withings Sleep Analyzer and the fact it's so unobtrusive yet effective is very appealing.
 Head to our Withings Sleep Analyzer review to find out more.

-We'll assume you're mainly here for the sleep tracker features, though.
-On that front, there's plenty to dig into.
-The Charge 4 offers an overall 'sleep score', which attempts to rate your slumber each night, and – provided you've subscribed to Fitbit Premium – you can also dig into a detailed breakdown of how long you spent in each sleep stage (light, deep, REM etc.).
-Finally, there's a blood oxygen tracking feature that could be helpful in alerting you to health issues such as sleep apnoea.
+If the Charge 5 (at number 1) is out of your price range, the model down is still a great pick.
+You're still getting a very comprehensive sleep tracking package: this tracker will offer an overall 'sleep score', which attempts to rate your slumber each night, and – provided you've subscribed to Fitbit Premium – you can also dig into a detailed breakdown of how long you spent in each sleep stage (light, deep, REM etc.).
+There's also a blood oxygen tracking feature that could be helpful in alerting you to health issues such as sleep apnoea.
+Because it's a Fitbit, you also get a bunch of other features, including GPS for tracking runs, rides and hikes.

 On a tight budget?
 The Xiaomi Mi Band 4 (opens in new tab) might not have the 'wow' factor but it does exactly what you need of it, and it costs significantly less than other sleep trackers here.
 That instantly makes it appealing if you're not sure if you'll commit to wearing a sleep tracker every night.
 Like the others, it works as a general fitness tracker too so you can easily monitor your daily steps, calories burned, as well as your heart rate.
 It's swim-proof too proving ideal for avid swimmers.